lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 program foo.aleo;
 ```

-Then, we can start writing its functions (or other aleo structures such as interfaces, records, closures, as we will see later).
+Then, we can start writing its functions (or other Aleo structures such as interfaces, records, closures, as we will see later).
 In the case of functions we have it very easy:

 ```
 function [function_name]: